Putting Your Story on Paper

 The interviews start and we begin our journey of telling your story.

-I charge a flat fee of $500NZD per chapter/piece of writing created from a one hour interview.
+I charge a flat fee of $700NZD per chapter/piece of writing created from a one hour interview.
+This is my commercial rate.
+Please ask me for revised pricing if you are a not-for-profit.

-The sample write that I do at the beginning of our negotiations is $250NZD.
+The sample write that I do at the beginning of our negotiations is $350NZD.
 This includes a 30 minute interview and two rounds of revision.
-50% is charged at the time of the interview $125NZD with the remainder charged on approval of the piece of writing provided.
+50% is charged at the time of the interview $175NZD with the remainder charged on approval of the piece of writing provided.
 It is expected that the sample write will be included in your book unless you decide to exclude it.

 How many chapters will your book be?